evmar/ai/README.md

-A simple command-line wrapper for making LLM calls to the OpenAI API, Ollama, and Google Gemini API.
+A simple command-line wrapper for making LLM calls to OpenAI, Ollama, and Google Gemini.

 There are surely better options out there, but this one is mine!